Pinkey26/Tic-tac-toe/README.md

 # Tic-tac-toe
-This is my first hmtl css js project on the simple game
+This is my first html css js project on the simple game